CASE STUDY · FOOD MANUFACTURING

 In the 2022 September survey, a group response rate of 91% was obtained (an increase of 14 percentage points from the previous year) and the response rate for production was 91%.
 This is a remarkable achievement, surpassing the internal target by a large margin.

-Similarly, the high response rate for production colleagues indicated that there was a greater appetite for their voices to be heard and for opportunities to input into decisions that impact them.
+Similarly, the high response rate for production colleagues indicated that there was a greater appetite for their voices to be heard and for opportunities to contribute to decisions that impact them.